AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 #### Reusing everything seems rigid - did you always reuse web code?

 I reused components 90% of the time.
-The other 10% of the time I rewrote existing components because it was more convieniant.
+The other 10% of the time I rewrote existing components because it was more convenient.

-I almost never reused [atomic level](http://bradfrost.com/blog/post/atomic-web-design/#atoms) components.
+I almost never reused the implementation of [atomic level](http://bradfrost.com/blog/post/atomic-web-design/#atoms) components.
 They are most closely tied to the platform, and thus subject to the implementation details.
 For instance browsers will receive a click on almost anything, while native only detects a press on a special tags.

 On a [molecular level](http://bradfrost.com/blog/post/atomic-web-design/#molecules), reuse happens ~90-95% of the time.
 The Main Nav and routes have **not** been reused - as they are not particularly complex.